 Working with only A players also impacted Netflix’s holiday policies.
 After Netflix went public, there was some pressure to formalize the paid-off-time policy.
 After some research, McCord decided to use a system in which employees could take as much time off as they felt was appropriate – in dialogue with their boss.

-For a full overview of Netflix’s definition of culture that impacted all of these incidents, check out their culture guidelines.
+For a full overview of Netflix’s unique definition of company culture, check out their culture guidelines.